Njena Reddd Foxxx

-Njena Surae Jarvis, better known by her stage name Njena Reddd Foxxx, is an American rapper, based in Brooklyn, New York.
+Njena Surae Jarvis, known professionally as Njena Reddd Foxxx, is an American artist from Washington, D.C. who was active from 2012 to 2013.

 Life and career

-2011-2012: Career Beginnings and "Ima Read"
+2012: Ima Read

 Originally from Washington, D.C., Jarvis moved to New York in 2000.
-Before entering the world of rap, Jarvis was a full-time student at Cooper Union.
-Jarvis' first experience with rap was on her best friend Ojay Morgan's 2012 single "Ima Read".
+She performed on Ojay Morgan's 2012 single "Ima Read".
 The song was recorded in one night, directly into a computer microphone, and hasn't been re-recorded since.
 On January 18, 2012, the song manifested into a music video directed by Ruben XYZ and quickly became a viral underground sensation.

-In Spring of 2013, Jarvis and Katz opened twice for Die Antwoord and toured European festivals through to the end of Summer.
-The duo later went on to open for the British leg of Azealia Banks's Fantasea tour in late 2012.
+In May 2013, Jarvis and Katz opened for Die Antwoord and toured European festivals through August.
+The duo opened for the British leg of Azealia Banks's Fantasea tour in late 2012.
 "Ima read" also became the soundtrack for Rick Owens' and Alex Mattsson's Fall-Winter 2012/2013 and Fall-Winter 2013 collections, respectively.

-2013-present: Solo work and Needful Things
+2013: Needful Things

 Following the unexpected success of "Ima Read", Jarvis began penning several songs under her Reddd Foxxx persona, releasing them periodically on her SoundCloud account.
-Jarvis' first solo song, "Silly Bitch", was released as a promotional single off her debut mixtape Class President, which has yet to be released.

 In September 2013, Jarvis was featured in a short film, modeling for British designer Kitty Joseph in association with Absolut Vodka.
-Jarvis' latest single "Watercolour" is used throughout the film.
-On December 15, 2013, Jarvis released her highly anticipated debut EP Needful Things, in collaboration with London-based producer Jepordise, to rave reviews.
-Jarvis is expected to release her first full-length mixtape The Wiz, which samples all of the songs featured in the 1978 feature film The Wiz, sometime later this year.
+Jarvis' single "Watercolour" was used throughout the film.
+On December 15, 2013, Jarvis released her debut EP Needful Things, in collaboration with London-based producer Jepordise.